Edo society: Merchants

 Merchants grew increasingly powerful during the Edo period, in spite of their social standing, and the top merchants commanded a certain amount of respect, with Osaka and later Edo becoming centers of trade and manufacturing.

 Wealthy merchant houses emerged as local rulers granted trade monopolies to certain traders and distributors, who in turn paid back part of their profits in taxes.
 As their wealth grew, merchants wanted to consume and display their wealth in the same manner as the samurai, but the shogun's laws prevented them from doing so overtly.
 Still, their consumption combined with that of the samurai served to reinforce the growth of the merchant and artisan classes.

 Untouchables

-Underneath the merchant class were various communities and levels of outcasts not included within the official Tokugawa class system.
+Beneath the four non-aristocratic classes were various communities and levels of outcasts not included within the official Tokugawa class system.
 These people were "untouchables" who fell outside of mainstream Japanese society for one reason or another, and were actively discriminated against at the societal level.